PeachIceTea/g3pd/readme.md

 5. Extract the sprites into the "sprites" folder.

+6. Use a text editor to set the game in the "SetGameInHere.lua" file.
+1 for Emerald and 2 for FireRed/LeafGreen.

-6. Run VBA and when the game is loaded.
+7. Run VBA and when the game is loaded.
 Load the script from Tools/Lua Scripting/New Lua Script Window...

-7. Add the png files in the "party" folder to your OBS overlay.
+8. Add the png files in the "party" folder to your OBS overlay.

 ## Note
 Currently only Pokemon Emerald (USA) is supported.
 Please open an issue if you need a version for other games.